 Although it might be initially hard to see, spending more up-front on something that is well-made will save money in the long run because you’re not having to replace it as often as its cheaper counterparts.

 And of course, the biggest upside to this purchasing mindset is that it cuts down on discarded deteriorated clothes and the waste created from their production.

 43. Borrow books from the library or buy secondhand

-44. Make homemade cleaners
+44. Make homemade cleaning products

-45. Use plant based sponges
+45. Use plant-based sponges

 46. Wash clothes in cold water

-47. Use your electronics until they die
+47. Use electronics until they die

 48. Get a solar charger for your electronic devices